Businesses: concerned about Coronavirus? Learn More

 Index of State of Delaware Business Licenses and Registrations

-Approved Sediment and Stormwater Management Plans remain valid for 3 years from the date of approval, unless specifically extended.
+Approved Sediment and Stormwater Management Plans remain valid for 5 years from the date of approval, unless specifically extended.
 The Sediment and Stormwater Management Plan approval may be extended following a written request for extension providing justification for the extension request.
-NPDES General Permit for Construction Activity is valid for the construction project as long as the Sediment and Stormwater Management Plan remains valid and until all termination requirements have been met and Notice of Termination form has been submitted and approved.
+NPDES Construction General Permit coverage is valid for the construction project as long as the Sediment and Stormwater Management Plan and the Construction General Permit remain valid and until all termination requirements have been met and Notice of Termination form has been submitted and approved.

-Sediment and Stormwater Management plan review, approval, construction review and maintenance review fees are set by the Sediment and Stormwater Program Delegated Agency responsible for the plan approval: http://dnrec.delaware.gov/swc/Drainage/Pages/DelegatedAgencies.aspx When DNREC Sediment and Stormwater Program is the approval agency the Sediment and Stormwater Management plan fee is $80 per disturbed acre.
-The NOI Fee to gain NPDES Construction General Permit coverage is $195 and is submitted to DNREC for all projects regardless of approval agency.
+Sediment and Stormwater Management plan review, approval, construction review and maintenance review fees are set by the Sediment and Stormwater Program Delegated Agency responsible for the plan approval.
+When the DNREC Sediment and Stormwater Program is the approval agency, the Sediment and Stormwater Management plan fee is $80 per disturbed acre.
+The NOI Fee to gain NPDES Construction General Permit coverage is $195 annually and is submitted to DNREC for all projects regardless of approval agency.

 Delaware Sediment and Stormwater Regulations: